-Costa Rica has a population of approximately four million people and is located in Central America between Nicaragua (to the North) and Panama (to the South).
+Costa Rica has a population of five million people and is located in Central America between Nicaragua (to the North) and Panama (to the South).
 After El Salvador, it is geographically the smallest country of Central America.
 Named the "rich coast" by early Spanish explorers, precious metals were never found in any quantity, and therefore the country was never heavily settled by the conquistadors.
 Costa Rica is, however, extremely rich in biological diversity.
 It has one of the highest concentrations of species for its small geographic size, and is today famous for its protected areas.
 Approximately 25% of national territory is protected in national parks or wildlife refuges, biological reserves, forest reserves, or other private lands.
 Costa Rica is unique among Central American countries in its racial composition, and class structure.
 The country is one of the richest countries in Latin America as measured by per capita income and has one of the highest literacy rates in the world.
 More information on Costa Rica and the region is available on the 'Links' page.

 The principal program site is the centrally located town of San Ramón, Costa Rica.
 It is situated in an agricultural region at the western edge of the Central Valley at an elevation of 1,000 meters (3,500 feet) above sea level with a population of approximately 65,000.
 The climate is very mild year-round, with an average high temperature of 24°C (75°F) and an average low of 16°C (60°F)

 (see current weather here).
 The city retains the charm and tranquility of a small town within one hour of the capital city of San José.
 It has all basic services including markets, banks, social activities, public swimming pools, internet cafés, a mall with cinemas, and a large hospital.
 For more information, see San Ramón resources here.
 When in town, participants will have access to the facilities of the University of San José branch campus, where classes will meet.